lucasikruger/TensorFlow-Advanced-Techniques-Specialization/README.md

     - [ ] Week 3: Generative Adversarial Networks with Tensorflow
     - [ ] Week 4: Advanced Topics in Generative Deep Learning

-## Reflection
-As I complete each week of the course, I'll use this section to reflect on what I've learned and any challenges I encountered.

 ## Resources
 Here, I'll list any resources that I found helpful while working through the course.